Shape analysis via gradient flows on diffeomorphism groups: Smoothness of the gradient flow

 Combined with the momentum map $J$ obtained in Lemma~\ref{prop:Hs-momentum-map} and Lemma~\ref{prop:Met-momentum-map} this yields the mapping

 The gradient flow \eqref{gradient_explicit} can be written in terms of this mapping as

 The coordinate expression~\eqref{J-in-coords} for $J_2$ gives

-The pushforward $\vp_*g$ uses one derivative of $\vp^{-1}$ so by counting derivatives we get that $F$ is a second order non-linear differential operator in $\vp^{-1}$; this observation is the first key in the existence analysis.
+The pushforward $\vp_*g$ uses one derivative of $\vp^{-1}$ so by counting derivatives we get that $F$ is a second-order non-linear differential operator in $\vp^{-1}$; this observation is the first key in the existence analysis.